Betssy Chávez

 Betssy Betzabet Chávez Chino (born 3 June 1989) is a Peruvian attorney and politician, who served as prime minister of Peru from 26 November until 7 December 2022, when she resigned.
-She was Peru's seventh female prime minister.
-She has been a member of congress since July 2021 and served as Minister of Culture from August 2022 to November 2022.

 She previously was Minister of Labour and Employment Promotion, from October 2021 until May 2022, when a censure measure was approved against her.
 She later held the position of Minister of Culture, before being appointed prime minister.

-Chávez was the fifth Prime Minister to be appointed by President Pedro Castillo.
-Her appointment was seen by political observers as evidence of ongoing political instability.
-After two weeks in office, she announced her resignation.
+Chávez was a member of Congress from July 2021 and was suspended in March 2023.

 Early life and pre-political career

 Chávez was born on 3 June 1989 in Ciudad Nueva District, Tacna, Peru.

 Education

 Chavez studied law at Jorge Basadre Grohmann National University, and was a student leader, holding positions in the student government.
 She graduated from law school in 2016, and holds a master's degree, with focus on Constitutional Law, from José Carlos Mariátegui University.

 Career

 Chávez worked as a lawyer in the Regional Government of Tacna (2020), a technician and assistant in the Congress of the Republic (2017–2020) and head of practices at the Jorge Basadre Grohmann University School of Law.